Amazon Marketplace Update: FBA Prep Services and FBM Refunds (Updated: Jan 22, 2026)

 How These Changes Affect Your Amazon Business

 Amazon’s 2025 changes go beyond simple feature updates.
 These changes are transforming how sellers make money on the platform.
 Sellers need to adapt their strategies to stay profitable and competitive.
-Many of these trends were first covered in Amazon marketplace news today, underscoring how quickly the platform’s policies evolve.
+Many of these trends were first covered in Amazon Marketplace News Today, underscoring how quickly the platform’s policies evolve.

 Smart sellers rely on Amazon market research to anticipate these shifts early, using data to predict fee impact, product demand, and Q4 performance before new policies take effect.